Mario Righetti

 Mario Righetti (born c.
 1590) was an Italian painter of the Baroque period.

-He was born at Bologna.
+He was born in Bologna.
 He became a pupil of Lucio Massari.
 In Bologna, he painted an Archangel Michael for the church of San Guglielmo; a Christ appearing to the Magdalen for San Giacomo Maggiore; an Adoration of the Magi for the church of Sant'Agnese; and a Nativity that once adorned the church of Santa Lucia (now deconsecrated).